Price of information in games of chance: a statistical physics approach: Calculation of Baselines

-Fortunately, it turns out that -- for uniform pdfs $f_0^{(i)}(\varrho)$ of the estimates of the coin bias made by all players -- the $\rho$-dependence completely drops out\footnote{If this fortunate dropout did not happen, we should have performed the calculation \emph{from the point of view of player 2} -- dubbed $\mathbb{E}_{0,\cancel{\rho}}[\cdots]$ -- who would have used their own estimate $\rho_2$ for the coin bias in lieu of the actual (unknown) coin bias $\rho$.
-The calculation of this case is performed in Appendix \ref{app:E0} as well, and leads to a higher prefactor ($3/4$ instead of $1/2$) in Eq. \eqref{eq:E0right}.}, and we eventually find (see Appendix \ref{app:E0} for details)
+\end{widetext} For uniform pdfs $f_0(\varrho)$ of the estimates of the coin bias made by all players -- the $\rho$-dependence completely drops out\footnote{If this fortunate dropping-out did not happen, we should have performed the calculation \emph{from the point of view of player 2} -- dubbed $\mathbb{E}_{0,\cancel{\rho}}[\cdots]$ -- who would have used their own estimate $\rho_2$ for the coin bias in lieu of the actual (unknown) coin bias $\rho$.
+The calculation of this case is performed in Appendix \ref{app:E0} as well, and leads to a higher pre-factor ($3/4$ instead of $1/2$) in Eq.~\eqref{eq:E0right}.
+It is therefore natural to assume that player $2$ will use his/her more ``conservative'' estimate in Eq.~\eqref{eq:E0right} as opposed to the more generous estimate in \eqref{eq:upside_lucky}, as the latter would be inevitably inflated by the use of the same distribution for one's own betting strategy and the actual outcome of the process.}, and we eventually find (see Appendix \ref{app:E0} for details)

 from which it follows that the baseline for player 2 reads